boukew99/boukew99.github.io/webteacher/linux_on_usb.md

 PS:
 - I Discovered you can take screenshots or record your screen with `fn + s`.
 - Mouse speed with trackpad was too low for me, so I adjusted it up in the settings
 - I enabled `Auto-hide the Dock`.
 This works well with my workflow where I maximize windows for extra focus, which then hides the Dock.
 But when multi-tasking with multiple windows open it is there, to open new windows.
 This option works better if `panel mode` is turned off and the `position on screen` is `Bottom`.
-Then it becomes kinda like a toaster
+Then it acts kinda like a toaster